-For the Group Legal Services Plan, if your employment with JPMorgan Chase terminates, participation for you and your covered dependents usually ends on your termination date.
-You have the option to continue coverage by contacting MetLife Legal Plans, the claims administrator, within 31 days of the date your coverage ends and electing to continue the Plan.
-Currently you can continue the Plan for an additional 12 months with direct payment to MetLife Legal Plans.
+For the Group Legal Services Plan, if your employment with JPMorganChase terminates, coverage for you and your covered dependents ends on your termination date.
+You have the option to continue coverage by enrolling in an Individual Legal Plan by visting MetLife.com/individual-legal-plans.
 Any services in progress before your termination date will be provided, even if you don't continue coverage.